-In O-Plan1, three agendas were maintained to efficiently select between agenda entries which were ready for knowledge source activation and ones awaiting further information to bind open variables in the agenda information.
+In the first version of O-Plan, three agendas were maintained to efficiently select between agenda entries which were ready for knowledge source activation and ones awaiting further information to bind open variables in the agenda information.
 This is described in [9].
 Eventually though, the ready to run agenda entries are simply rated according to a numerical priority maintained for each agenda entry on the basis of flaw type and estimators which said how many choices there could be down a particular search branch (the Branch-1 and Branch-n estimators).
 This forms too simplistic a measure for allowing the controller to decide between waiting agenda entries.
-Consideration was given to a rule based controller with knowledge of other measures of opportunism but no implementation of this was done within the original O-Plan1 system.
+Consideration was given to a rule based controller with knowledge of other measures of opportunism but no implementation of this was done within the original O-Plan system.

-6.2 Choice Ordering Mechanisms in O-Plan2
+4.2 Choice Ordering Mechanisms now in O-Plan

-O-Plan2 seeks to provide a more coherent set of mechanisms to enable the planning and control system builder to select suitable implementation methods for describing choices, posting constraints which will restrict choice, postponing choice making decisions until the most opportune time to make them, and triggering choices that are ready to be acted upon.
+O-Plan now seeks to provide a more coherent set of mechanisms to enable the planning and control system builder to select suitable implementation methods for describing choices, posting constraints which will restrict choice, postponing choice making decisions until the most opportune time to make them, and triggering choices that are ready to be acted upon.
 These mechanisms are:

-- the use of stages in knowledge sources to allow for a linear thread of computation to be defined which can be assumed to run through to completion, but provides a means for interruption at defined staging points. - the definition of triggers on knowledge sources and knowledge source stages to provide a clear means to delegate a higher level of knowledge source activation checks to the controller. - the use of compound agenda entrics to put direct dependencies of some tasks on others that must complete earlier.
+- the use of stages in knowledge sources to allow for a linear thread of computation to be defined which can be assumed to run through to completion, but provides a means for interruption at defined staging points. - the definition of triggers on knowledge sources and knowledge source stages to provide a clear means to delegate a higher level of knowledge source activation checks to the controller. - the use of compound agenda entries to put direct dependencies of some tasks on others that must complete earlier.
 This allows complex computational dependencies and strategies to be created.